MultiverseBackendProject/todolist/README.md

 ## Introduction

-We created a simple to-do list that requires user authenication in order for the user to be able to add items in their list and be able to delete, update, or create tasks while authorized.
-If the user is not authorized, then they will need to login in order to see their list.
+We created a simple to-do list that requires user authentication for the user to be able to add items in their list and be able to delete, update, or create tasks while authorized.
+If the user is not authorized, then they will need to login in to see their list.

 ## Requirements